bluemelony12/STM32_AI_Handwrite/README.md

 ## Description
-This project aims to use CNN deep learning models in firmware using STM32 X-CUBE-AI. recognizes handwritten numbers drawn on the screen, and outputs the results.
+This project aims to use CNN deep learning models in firmware using STM32 X-CUBE-AI. recognizes handwritten numbers drawn on screen, and outputs results.
 development target is stm32F769i disco board and built based on STM32CubeMX and STM32CubeIDE.

 ![NumCheck_1](https://github.com/user-attachments/assets/4f72338a-f010-4cee-9248-c8e51eb2fb4e)

 The LCD has a handwriting area, an action button, and a result display area.
-The handwriting area consists of 28 x 28 pixels, and the drawn part is processed as 1 and the undrawn part as 0.
+The handwriting area consists of 28 x 28 pixels, and drawn part is processed as 1 and undrawn part as 0.
-When you press the Run button, the input handwritten data is organized into one array and goes to the AI input.
+When you press Run button, input handwritten data is organized into one array and goes to AI input.
-CNN model completes its operation, the results appear on the LCD (three highest predictions, number type: 0 to 9)
+CNN model completes its operation, results appear on LCD (three highest predictions, number type: 0 to 9)

 **--Version--**
 STM32CUBE F7 v1.17.2